Michelle Anderson Udzisyu (Caribou)

-Prior to joining Ahtna in 2011, Michelle worked for the Alaska Governor’s office, the Denali Commission, USDA Rural Development, the US Department of Housing and Urban Development, and the Alaska Native Tribal Health Consortium.
+Prior to joining Ahtna in 2011, Michelle worked with the Alaska Governor’s office, the Denali Commission, USDA Rural Development, the US Department of Housing and Urban Development, and the Alaska Native Tribal Health Consortium.

 Chief Executive Officer (CEO), Ahtna Netiye’

-‘Ałts’e’tnaey (One Way People)
+Kathryn Martin ‘Ałts’e’tnaey (One Way People)

 Senior Vice President, Ahtna, Inc.

 An Ahtna shareholder and Mentasta Tribal Member, Kathryn is a member of the ‘Ałts’e’tnaey (One Way People) clan and the mother of six children, Leandra, Zachariah, Karl III, Susie, Sarah and Gabriel.